 Over the duration of the study, a range of water quality parameters, including NO3-N, were affected by MBR inclusion within RAS.
-Total ammonia-nitrogen, total phosphorus, true color and dissolved calcium, copper, magnesium, and sulfur levels were greater in RAS with MBRs, while alkalinity and ultraviolet transmittance were statistically lower (P< 0.05).
+Total ammonia-nitrogen, total phosphorus, true colour and dissolved calcium, copper, magnesium, and sulfur levels were greater in RAS with MBRs, while alkalinity and ultraviolet transmittance were statistically lower (P< 0.05).
 Nevertheless, rainbow trout performance was generally unaffected by the different culture environment (Fig. 3).

 At the end of the trial, mean rainbow trout weight in RAS with and without MBRs was 595 ± 14 and 623 ± 6 g, respectively (P > 0.05).
-Although literature suggests that off-flavor compounds can be adsorbed by solids in anoxic environments, reduction of geosmin and MIB levels was not achieved (P > 0.05) in fish flesh or the culture water of MBR-integrated RAS under the conditions of this study.
-Off-flavor removal may have been inhibited by higher than anticipated oxygen levels (> 2 mg/L) within MBRs during the first month of the trial.
+Although literature suggests that off-flavour compounds can be adsorbed by solids in anoxic environments, reduction of geosmin and MIB levels was not achieved (P > 0.05) in fish flesh or the culture water of MBR-integrated RAS under the conditions of this study.
+Off-flavour removal may have been inhibited by higher than anticipated oxygen levels (> 2 mg/L) within MBRs during the first month of the trial.
 The PLC-based aeration sequence used to mix activated sludge within the MBR vessel was eventually fine-tuned to maintain consistent oxygen levels of 0-2 mg/L which provided a balance for nitrifying and denitrifying microbial populations.

 The results from this preliminary research trial are promising for MBR integration within RAS; however, further optimization is still required.
 MBR permeate was produced at a slower than specified flow rate, resulting in periodic system overflows.
 The cause of the diminished permeate flows is still under investigation; however, it seems logical that an improved membrane cleaning protocol will need to be applied to maintain effective permeate flow rates.
 If acceptable MBR permeate flows can be maintained, a range of improvements could result including increased water savings and enhanced treatment capacity to reduce concentrations of nitrate and other accumulating compounds in the culture water while recovering alkalinity.
-Ozone could also be utilized to optimize the culture environment of MBR-integrated RAS by removing color associated with dissolved organics, increasing ultraviolet transmittance, and reducing dissolved heavy metals concentrations.4
+Ozone could also be utilized to optimize the culture environment of MBR-integrated RAS by removing colour associated with dissolved organics, increasing ultraviolet transmittance, and reducing dissolved heavy metals concentrations.